rsdoiel/antenna/science_and_technology.md

 ---

-## Boeing warns of more financial charges due to strikes, costlier parts, and Starliner
+## Boeing warns of more financial hits from strikes, costlier parts – and Starliner, of course

 date: 2025-01-24, updated: 2025-01-24, from: The Register (UK I.T.
 News)